orientechnologies/orientdb-docs/source/Console-Command-Backup.md

 ```

 Where:
-- **-incremental** execute an incremental backup.
+- Option **-incremental** executes an incremental backup.
 The incremental data to backup is computed as all new changes since the last backup.
 Since v2.2
 - **output-file** is the output file path
 - **compressionLevel** the compression level between 0 and 9.
 Default is 9.
 Since v1.7
 - **bufferSize** the compression buffer size.
 Default is 1MB.
 Since v1.7